 How much can I contribute to a pension scheme?

-Your company's contributions will be tax-deductible as long as they do not exceed the annual allowance, which for the 2025/26 tax year is £60,000.
-The amount you pay must not exceed your company's income for the year, as this could raise questions from HM Revenue and Customs as to whether the amount has actually come from your company's trading.
+Your contributions will be tax-free as long as they do not exceed the annual allowance, which is currently capped at £60,000 (for 2026/27 and 2025/26).
+The amount that you pay must not exceed your company’s income for the year as this could raise questions from HM Revenue and Customs as to whether the amount has actually come from your company’s trading.
+The £60,000 annual allowance can be reduced for certain high earning individuals to a minimum of £10,000.

 How can you record company pension contributions in Crunch?